Magnesium deficiency: Blood magnesium

 Typically the diagnosis is based on finding hypomagnesemia, a low blood magnesium level, which often reflects low body magnesium; however, magnesium deficiency can be present without hypomagnesemia, and vice versa.
 A plasma magnesium concentration of less than 0.6 mmol/L (1.46 mg/dL) is considered to be hypomagnesemia; severe disease generally has a level of less than 0.5 mmol/L (1.25 mg/dL).

 Electrocardiogram

 The electrocardiogram (ECG) change may show a tachycardia with a prolonged QT interval.
 Other changes may include prolonged PR interval, ST segment depression, flipped T waves, and long QRS duration.

 Treatments

 Treatment of magnesium deficiency depends on the degree of deficiency and the clinical effects.
 Replacement by mouth is appropriate for people with mild symptoms, while intravenous replacement is recommended for people with severe symptoms.

-Numerous oral magnesium preparations are available.
+Numerous oral magnesium medications are available.
 In two trials of magnesium oxide, one of the most common forms in magnesium dietary supplements because of its high magnesium content per weight, was less bioavailable than magnesium citrate, chloride, lactate, or aspartate.
 Amino-acid chelate was also less bioavailable.

 Intravenous magnesium sulfate (MgSO_{4}) can be given in response to heart arrhythmias to correct for hypokalemia, preventing pre-eclampsia, and has been suggested as having potential use in asthma.